pablosalme/aws-cloud-foundations/README.md

    - You cand add these notes to your Vault for quick access

 ## Repository Structure.
+   - /summaries: folder with all summaries order by Module
-   - "Module N - [Module Name]": Summarie related to module N.
+      - "Module N - [Module Name]": Summary related to module N.
    - /imgs: images used.